UCSolarCarTeam/Helios-Hermes/README.md

 ### Start Server

-`sudo rabbitmq-server` can be used to start the server on Linux
+`sudo rabbitmq-server` can be used to start the server on Linux.

 ### Refresh Server

-On linux to refresh the contents of the server perform the following commands
+On linux to refresh the contents of the server perform the following commands:

 `rabbitmqctl stop_app`